Epyon616/isPalindrome/README.md

 **Note**: At present this code does not handle date objects, as we know some dates can be palindromes when formatted correctly however I feel like if you're passing a date object into the method it should probably throw an error, but I need to think on this a bit more.

+**TODO**: handle throwing an exception if passed an array or object